RedPointGlobal/redpoint-rpi/README.md

 - Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/), a command-line tool for interacting with your Kubernetes cluster.

-- Install [Helm](https://helm.sh/docs/helm/helm_install/) and ensure you have the required permissions from your Kubernetes Administrator to deploy applications in the target cluste
+- Install [Helm](https://helm.sh/docs/helm/helm_install/) and ensure you have the required permissions from your Kubernetes Administrator to deploy applications in the target cluster

 ### Greenfield Installation
 In a Greenfield installation, you're setting up RPI in a completely new environment.
 This includes: a new RPI cluster, new RPI tenant, new operations and logging databases, new cache and queue providers.
 This approach ensures that all components are installed fresh and independent of any existing deployments.